-If the seller anticipates divesting more than one business unit, it can take certain steps to limit IP issues.
-The seller can structure its IP holdings in a manner that simplifies the piecemeal divestiture of affected IP rights and obligations.
+If the seller anticipates divesting more than one business unit, it can take certain steps to limit the intellectual property issues.
+In particular, once making the decision to divest, the seller can structure its intellectual property holdings in a manner that simplifies the piecemeal divestiture of affected intellectual property rights and obligations.
 In addition, when licensing and related agreements come up for renewal, the seller should build in provisions that recalculate fees and permit certain divestitures without consent if the buyer assumes the liabilities under the contract.
-This can greatly expedite the deal process and add value for both the buyer and the seller.
+This can greatly expedite the deal process and add value to both buyer and seller.